1 Corinthians Chapter Twelve

 1 Corinthians 12:9

-to another faith by the same Spirit, to another gifts of healing by that one Spirit,
+to another, faith, by the same Spirit; and to another, gifts of healing, by the one Spirit;

 Paul continues his list and we may ask about faith being on the list.
 While all Christians must have a measure of faith in Jesus Christ for salvation, have you ever seen someone who it seems is stronger in their faith?
 There are some who have been given this measure where they simply just know what they know and will not be shaken or moved from it.
 There also those that can heal with a physical touch or through prayer.
 Once again, we see that they are both from the Holy Spirit.